Corporate Governance

 *For the purpose of this tabulation, mid-career hires are defined as "those who joined the company mid-career and have been with the company for 10 years or less.

-< Policies on Human Resource Development, Internal Environmental Development, and Implementation Status to Ensure Diversity>
+< Human Resource Strategy and Policies on Human Resource Development, Workplace Environment Development, and Compensation to Ensure Diversity>

 〔Policy on Human Resource Development〕